jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 370px; left: 160px;">Access</h1>

 !SLIDE
 .notes Before I discuss how Rodauth protects against access to the password hashes, let me first discuss the worst case scenario, where an attacker is able to access the password hashes.
-The first thing they will probably do is to attempt to crack the passwords.
+The first thing they will probably do is to attempt to crack the hashes.

 <h1 class="white" style="font-size: 160px; position: absolute; top: 310px; left: 260px;">Cracking</h1>